 At 22 inches, you’ll get a decent-sized fire, but the product is small enough and light enough (just 5 pounds) to easily take it with you.

-It comes with grates of two different sizes for grilling, a spark cover that goes on top, and an extra long poker to keep you safe.
+It comes with grates of two different sizes for grilling, a spark cover that goes on top, and an extra-long poker to keep you safe.
 You’ll also appreciate that you don’t have to install the legs.
 The product ships with the legs already attach.
-You’ll simply unfold the legs to use it, and then you and fold the legs up again if you want to store it in a compact place.
+You’ll simply unfold the legs to use it, and then you fold the legs up again if you want to store them in a compact place.